radical-cybertools/SciStreams/doc/source/index.rst

 ..
-SciAnalysis documentation master file, created by sphinx-quickstart on Tue Jul 11 17:42:28 2017.
+SciStreams documentation master file, created by sphinx-quickstart on Tue Jul 11 17:42:28 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SciAnalysis's documentation!
+Welcome to SciStreams's documentation!
 =======================================

 .. toctree::